Admission Requirements

 Requirements for Students Currently Enrolled in a Co-operating Graduate Program at Penn State University

-- A personal statement that describes how your research and professional goals reflect an interest in interdisciplinary feminist research
+• A personal statement that describes how your research and professional goals reflect an interest in interdisciplinary feminist

-- 1 letter of recommendation from a member of the Graduate Faculty of the Department of Women’s, Gender, and Sexuality (who may be the same person assessing the student’s performance in class)
+• One (1) letter of recommendation from a member of the Graduate Faculty of the Department of Women’s, Gender, and This faculty member can be the same person who assesses your performance in class, but you may prefer to a different faculty member who is able to speak more specifically or differently about your qualifications.

 Graduate Staff Assistant